 The History of Treasury on Collins

-Bought by Walker Corporation in 1997 with plans for 84 apartments, it hit the late-1990s residential downturn and was sold on to Australand who completed the conversion to 115 apartments and suites.
-These suites and apartments were operated by Accor as the Melbourne Sebel for the next 12 years.
+Bought by the Walker Corporation in 1997 with plans for 84 apartments, the building hit the late 1990s residential downturn.
+It was sold on to Australand, who completed the conversion to 115 apartments and suites.
+These suites and apartments were operated by Accor as Melbourne Sebel for the next 12 years.

 Accor departed in 2013 and reopened shortly after as Treasury on Collins.
 In 2018, Treasury on Collins celebrated its 5th Birthday.
 The mezzanine has been transformed into a Guest Lounge for all guests to enjoy the beautiful architectural and immerse in the history of the building.